VirtualException/vexOS/README.md

 ```
 ./build.sh
 ```
 script, or run the specific script for every of its parts.
-Change the option in `build-kernel.sh` from `DEBUG=0` to `DEBUG=1` for debug mode.
+To build in debug mode, change the option in `build-kernel.sh` from `DEBUG=0` to `DEBUG=1`.

 The output will be the bootloader (`bootloader/out/BOOTX64.EFI`) and the kernel (`kernel/out/vexos64kernel`).